NetStorm84/PaltalkServer/README.md

 # Paltalk Server
 This is a recreation of the Patalk server from around 2002 using version 5.0 of the Paltalk client.
 Created in Node.js

+## Setup
+To get the server up and running, clone the repo to a local folder, enter the folder and run `npm start`.
+This will initialise the server on port 5001.

+### Preparing the client

+To prepare the client for connecting to the server we will need to change the IP address of the server that the client is currently trying to connect to.
+We can do this by downloading the unpacked version of the client and changing the IP address using resource hacker, available for download below.

+I have included a default username and password within the server that we can use to connect to the server.
+Tese are listed below.

+- **Username**: NetStorm
+- **Password**: h2kclan

 ## Resources
 Below are a list of resources that were useful in getting the Paltak server recreated.